Free continuing education courses - occupational and environmental health topics

 - Lead: Overview of Occupational Lead Poisoning in California

-Provides information about common causes of adult lead poisoning, a worker case study, and recommendations for evaluation and care of lead-poisoned adults.
+Provides information about common causes of adult lead poisoning, worker case studies, and recommendations for evaluation and care of lead-poisoned adults.
+Note: Course is currently under revision.
+Revised course will be available in early 2016.
+Professionals who have taken the previous Occupational Lead Poisoning course will be eligible to take this course for additional CE credits.

 - Mercury Exposure and Health Effects